 “A castle on an island?
 Why is it here?”

 Rather than Leanna, Adelia took over the conversation again.
 “The Kingsley Castle was built in the eighteen century by an English aristocrat for his mistress.
-Throughout the years, the family used the castle as a refuge through wars and home, for a time, before they started making a lot of money.
+Throughout the years, the family used the castle as a refuge through wars, and home, for a time, before they started making a lot of money.
 I’m not sure what sort of business that made them wealthy.
 But it kept them from losing this place.
 It is still owned and run by the same family who built it, mind ye.
 Presently, the family no longer retain their aristocracy title.
 However, with the money, it allowed them to keep the castle in good condition.
 Now, they’ve made it a tourist attraction and also a vacation home of some sort.”

 Leanna nodded along at Adelia’s narrative.
-“Believe it or not, I did meet one member of the family who owns the castle, and I think you’ve heard of him too, Mia.”
+“Believe it or not, I did actually meet one member of the family who owns the castle, and I think you’ve heard of him too, Mia.”
 She giddily stated.

 “What does this person look like?”
 Adelia inquired a moment later, snapping Mia out of her stupor.

 Leanna looked smug, remembering her encounter with the young man.
 “He was young enough to be my son, close to your age Mia, yet older by at least five or six years.
 I felt charmed and entranced by his appearance.
 If I closed my eyes, I could vividly see it.
 Dark brown hair, strong jawline, high cheekbone, thick eyebrow, and eyes the color of deep blue sapphires.
 Any woman of any age would find him undeniably attractive.
-Plus, he was very amiable and poised.”
-Leanna breathed dreamily.
+Plus, he was… very amiable and poised.”
+Leanna breathes dreamily.

 Mia noted her aunt’s description of the Kingsley man and smirked.
 “Drop dead gorgeous, I see.”